AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-download-assets.md

 1. Select the DITA map to open it in DITA map console.

-1. Select the **Topics** tab to see a list of topics available in the DITA map.
+1. Select the **Topics** tab to view the list of topics available in the DITA map.

 1. In the main toolbar, select **Download Map**.